curedao/unified-health-api/README.md

 ### Voters

-[.voters.yml](.voting.yml) define the voters and their vote weights.
+[.voters.yml](.voting.yml) defines the voters and their vote weights.

 Each entry should have the format of `<github-user>:<voting-weight>`.
 In a normal fair election, every voter has would be configured to have a weight of 1.